 Core D, (Data Science Core) embeds biomedical data scientists within each COE to determine specific analytical needs and to apply modern statistical and computing methods in the longitudinal cohorts and integrated laboratory data to identify disease and outcome trajectories, and translate these results into improved prognostic and treatment response indicators.

-Dr. Antony Rosen, the Mary Betty Stevens Professor of Medicine and Director of the Rheumatology Division, serves as the Director of the RDRCC.
+Dr. Antony Rosen, the Mary Betty Stevens Professor of Medicine, serves as the Director of the RDRCC.
 He has a long history of basic and translational research expertise, directing a major laboratory that has made seminal discoveries in apoptosis and autoantigen generation, and autoantibody development and propagation.
 Dr. Bingham is Professor of Medicine and Director of the Johns Hopkins Arthritis Center and serves as the Co-Director of the RDRCC.
 He is a skilled clinical investigator in the Rheumatic diseases, with expertise in clinical trials of investigational therapeutics, outcome measure development, translational research on disease initiation and propagation in rheumatoid arthritis and osteoarthritis, and in patient-centered outcomes research.
 Although Dr. Rosen and Dr. Bingham have largely distinct research skills, they represent the important perspectives of all constituencies of the research base and across the research continuum.

 Discoveries Made Possible by RDRCC